Visceral regeneration in a sea cucumber involves extensive expression of survivin and mortalin homologs in the mesothelium

 Additional file 3: The overall similarity between the deduced amino acid sequence of H. glaberrimasurvivin and survivin orthologs of other deuterostomes.
 (PDF 84 KB)

-Additional file 4: H. glaberrima and other deuterostome species.
+Additional file 4: Alignment of the ATPase domain of mortalin from H. glaberrima and other deuterostome species.
 Conservative residues are shaded in blue.
 For the accession numbers of the sequences used in the alignment, see Additional File 6.
 (TIFF 6 MB)

-Additional file 5: H. glaberrima and other deuterostome species.
+Additional file 5: Alignment of the substrate-binding of mortalin sequences from H. glaberrima and other deuterostome species.
 Conservative residues are shaded in blue.
 For the accession numbers of the sequences used in the alignment, see Additional File 6.
 (TIFF 3 MB)

 Additional file 6: The overall similarity between the deduced amino acid sequence of H. glaberrimamortalin and mortalin orthologs of some other deuterostomes.
 (PDF 77 KB)